1753 – 1833

 That intensity might have had its roots in the Pennsylvanians' ingrained racial animosity toward the Indians, but it was more likely that these men were fighting to protect their families, homes and farms which were nearby and often under heavy attack.
 Adding to their fears was the fact that on most of the local farms, the younger sons had joined the fight, leaving only their fathers and/or older brothers to take care of the family and farm.
 The stakes were high and the battles were extraordinarily violent and bloody!

 Finally the war ended and life started settling down after years of hardship and war.
 Perhaps because the memories of war couldn't be forgotten, the Wilsons started yearning to make fresh memories for themselves in a new place.
 So, in 1790, Richard, Mary and their four children left Cumberland County for good and headed west.
+For four years these men fought together against the marauding Indians on the western frontier.
+It has been well documented that these backcountry soldiers fought with far more ardor than those fighting in other parts of the country, and the battles were even bloodier.

 There is evidence that they first checked out opportunities to buy some land and settle their family in Pittsburgh, which was 200 miles from Milford Township.
 But, for whatever reasons, they didn't stay there long and soon continued their quest westward.